Onyx-Protocol/Onyx/docs/protocol/specifications/ca.md

 ### Hash256

-`Hash256` is a secure hash function that taking variable-length binary string as input and outputs a 256-bit string.
+`Hash256` is a secure hash function that takes a variable-length binary string as input and outputs a 256-bit string.

     Hash256(x) = SHA3-256("ChainCA-256" || x)

 ### ScalarHash

-`ScalarHash` is a secure hash function that takes variable-length binary string as input and outputs a [scalar](#scalar):
+`ScalarHash` is a secure hash function that takes a variable-length binary string as input and outputs a [scalar](#scalar):

 1. For the input string `x` compute a 512-bit hash `h`: